Manual (English)

 - Explain the fit between your studies in France and the relevance of your career plan in Mozambique.

-- Certificate of Equivalence or Homologation issued by the National Institute of Examinations, Certification and Equivalences (INECE) in Mozambique.
-Students who have completed their training abroad or obtained a diploma from a foreign institution in Mozambique must present the equivalences or Homologation issued by INECE.
+- Certificate of Equivalence issued by the National Institute of Examinations, Certification and Equivalences (INECE) in Mozambique.
+Students who have completed their studies abroad must submit the equivalency issued by INECE, applicable only for Mozambique.

 2) Mandatory documents according to the desired education level